Thanks to The Particular Baptist Team who provided feedback and/or edits to this article.

 Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue and if there is anything praiseworthy—meditate on these things.
 The things which you learned and received and heard and saw in me, these do, and the God of peace will be with you.Philippians 4:8-9 (NKJV)

 This passage really summarizes what it means for us to have minds set on eternity.
 We are to think on those things that are good and our obedience to God will follow as a result.
 This verse is not forbidding the thinking of things that are evil (meaning thinking of the things themselves, not actually sinning in our thoughts) since this would require us to leave this world.
 The world is the devil’s playground, full of sin, and is opposed to God.
+It is necessitates mere thoughts of bad things by being in its presence.
 But as already discussed, we are called to live in it and it is not our Lord’s will that we leave it.
 The Scriptures themselves contain many instances where there are things that are not lovely, admirable, noble, pure, etc. Paul here is not creating a dichotomy between thinking of that which is good and not.
 What he wants is the Philippians to have their minds focused on the good so that it will change the way they live.
 The Reformation Study Bible notes on verse 8:

 Concluding these exhortations, Paul calls his readers to a life of obedience, the right response to the peace of God.
 The virtues listed are not exhaustive but representative, and they come to expression in countless ways (note the repeated “whatever”).
 Thinking on such things is not an end in itself, but preparation for purposeful action (v.
 9).The Reformation Study Bible, page 1724, English Standard Version